oleksandrkarasov/UkrainabilityTelegramBotManuscript/README.md

 `association_tests_multi_select.csv`, `association_tests_single_select.csv` are the outputs of the statistical analysis (Tables 1,2).

-`model_comparison_report.xlsx` contains comparison of Random Forest and CatBoost modelling approaches.
+`model_comparison_report.xlsx` contains a comparison of Random Forest and CatBoost modelling approaches.